LaunchAcademy/node-group-project-final/node-group-project.md

   - `Vaccination Status`
     - `Yes/no` reflected as a `boolean` in the database
 - The name of each animal type on `/pet-types` should be a link to their respective `/pet-types/:id` index page.
-  - Clicking the picture on `/pet-types` should also link to the index page for that animal type.
+  - Clicking the picture on `/pet-types` should also link to the show page for that animal type.

 ### Display Pet Detail